 - Students are still responsible for the cost of books, supplies and any extra course fees.

-- In order to be eligible for Spring 2021, students must apply for financial aid and be awarded financial aid by October 1, 2020.
+- In order to be eligible for Fall 2021, students must apply for financial aid and be awarded financial aid by August 6, 2021.

 - Complete your Free Application for Federal Student Aid (FAFSA) using Gateway’s school code 005389.
 Not sure how to fill out your FAFSA?
 Call 1-800-247-7122 to set up an appointment with a Student Finance Specialist.